-Even as the United Nations Security Council discussed India's recent move on Jammu and Kashmir on Friday, New Delhi reiterated that issue related to Article 370 of the Indian Constitution was entirely an internal matter of the country.
+Even as the member countries of the United Nations Security Council discussed India's recent move on Jammu and Kashmir, New Delhi on Friday reiterated that issue related to Article 370 of the Indian Constitution was entirely an internal matter of the country.

 Syed Akbaruddin, India's Ambassador and Permanent Representative to the UN Security Council, said the decision taken by New Delhi had no external ramifications.